loganrath/cist608/module-02.md

     url: https://livealbany-my.sharepoint.com/:b:/g/personal/lrath_albany_edu/EWbhtDgrBmZOtLheMm_TYD0BGWmz3XFvPfkWMlmJw-PHzg?e=DtNyny
     description: PDF of the slides from the lecture

-  - title: Sheppard, Ch.
-14, "The Research Proposal"
+  - title: "Sheppard, Ch.
+14, The Research Proposal"
     icon: book-atlas text-purple
     url: https://pressbooks.bccampus.ca/jibcresearchmethods/part/chapter-13-2/
     description: This chapter will give you a general idea of what's involved in your final project.

-  - title: Sheppard, Ch.
-2, "Research Ethics"
+  - title: "Sheppard, Ch.
+2, Research Ethics"
     icon: book-atlas text-purple
     url: https://pressbooks.bccampus.ca/jibcresearchmethods/part/chapter-2/
     description: Sheppard covers the basics that will prepare you to complete the CITI training.